Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 • Another potential advantage of BCAA supplements is that they may reduce fatigue during exercise.
 Higher levels of BCAAs are postulated to limit the entry of tryptophan into your brain.
 This may be helpful since tryptophan is used in the process of making serotonin, a neurotransmitter related to fatigue in physical exercise.

-• BCAAs may aid in glycogen storage, which can be very helpful for endurance runners!
+• BCAAs may also aid in glycogen storage, which can be very helpful for endurance runners!
 By preserving glycogen stores, they may theoretically reduce fatigue during prolonged exercise.

 females running at risk of iron deficiency